Azure/azure-sdk/docs/dotnet/introduction.md

 Service methods fall into two main groups when it comes to the number and complexity of parameters they accept:

-- Service Methods with Simple Inputs, _simple methods_ for short
+- Service Methods with simple inputs, _simple methods_ for short
-- Service Methods with Complex Inputs, _complex methods_ for short
+- Service Methods with complex inputs, _complex methods_ for short

-_Simple methods_ are methods that take up to six parameters, with most of the parameters being simple BCL primitives. _Complex methods_ are methods that take large number of parameters and typically correspond to REST APIs with complex request payloads.
+_Simple methods_ are methods that take up to six parameters, where most of the parameters are simple BCL primitives. _Complex methods_ are methods that take a large number of parameters and typically correspond to REST APIs with complex request payloads.

-_Simple methods_ should follow standard [.NET Framework Design Guidelines](https://aka.ms/fxdg3) for parameter list and overload design.
+_Simple methods_ should follow standard [.NET Framework Design Guidelines](https://aka.ms/fxdg3) for their parameter list and overload design.

-_Complex methods_ should use _option parameter_ to represent the request payload, and consider providing convenience simple overloads for most common scenarios.
+_Complex methods_ should use an _option parameter_ to represent the request payload, and consider providing simple convenience overloads for the most common scenarios.

 ```csharp
 public class BlobContainerClient {